August Market Crash Again? Depends On July 4th

 Why July 4th

-Below is the latest H.6 chart for M2, the expanded money supply including currency, demand desposits, and short term time deposits in the economy.
+Below is the latest H.6 chart for M2, the expanded money supply including currency, demand deposits, and short-term time deposits in the economy.
 Look at the left bottom square and you’ll see that the quarterly average is at a standstill.
 This itself is not a worrying sign because it has happened before without much consequence.
 The other red flag is that by the snapshot week average, we are still 1.1% below peak M2 hit April 17th (13,477.9/13,626.8), lower than we were from peak M2 in 2008 at this time of year.
 Again, that alone is not a big deal, but the coinciding of these two factors is what is more worrisome.

 Here is the same data from this time in 2008.